TesserisPro/tgrid/TesserisPro.TGrid.Web/Markdown/dataGFilterMember.md

 ﻿###data-g-filter-member

-This property is used to define item's property for filtering.
+This property is used to define an item's property for filtering.

-**Value:** Defines item's  property name, which value will be used for filtering this grid.
+**Value:** Defines an item's  property name, which value will be used for filtering this grid.

 **Default value:** property **data-g-member**.